krupalshah/Composer/README.md

 Composer helps you to execute chains of interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
-It is compatible with Java 8 & above.
+It is compatible with Java 8 and above.

 Most client-side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.